logseq/docs/pages/Publishing.md

 		  // This uses the logseq-dev-theme but the url can be changed to any theme's github url
 		  @import url("https://cdn.jsdelivr.net/gh/pengx17/logseq-dev-theme@main/custom.css");
 		  ```
-	- ### Urls and Routing
+	- ### Available Urls
-		- A [[Publish Web]] app has routes that start with `/#/`.
+		- A [[Publish Web]] app's routes (urls) start with `/#/`.
 The most common routes are:
 			- For pages - `/#/page/:NAME` e.g. https://docs.logseq.com/#/page/Contents
-			- TODO [[Gabriel Horner]] Finish this with example when this is live #docs
 			- For heading blocks in a page - `/#/page/:NAME/block/:HEADING-CONTENT`
 				- This allows for linking to headings in a page.
+The link is a case insensitive version of the first line of the heading content.
+For example, the heading title `## FAQ` is translated to `#/page/:NAME/block/faq`.
-					- This behaves similarly to anchors to headings in a github markdown page e.g. https://github.com/logseq/logseq/blob/master/README.md#credits
+				- This behaves similarly to headings in a github markdown page e.g. https://github.com/logseq/logseq/blob/master/README.md#credits
+				- TODO [[Gabriel Horner]] Add example when this is live #docs
 			- For referenced blocks - `#/page/:BLOCK-ID` e.g. https://docs.logseq.com/#/page/60ab6f5b-4bdc-4ef0-a0f8-6cad9dcad2b2.
 				- **Note**: This only works for _referenced_ blocks.
 If a block is not referenced elsewhere than its id is temporary and will change on a subsequent publish.
 		- See [routes.cljs](https://github.com/logseq/logseq/blob/master/src/main/frontend/routes.cljs) for other possible routes.